 Our People

 Edelman Trust Institute (ETI) is led by a team of senior Edelman leaders.
 Justin Blake, Edelman’s Global Executive Positioning Practice Chair, serves as Executive Director.
-Tonia Ries serves as Executive Director of Intellectual Property for the Edelman Trust Institute and oversees all Trust Barometer research studies.
+Tonia E. Ries serves as Executive Director, Edelman Trust Barometer and oversees all Trust Barometer research studies.
 David Bersoff, ETI’s Head of Research, is the lead researcher on all of Edelman's trust-oriented thought leadership, including the Edelman Trust Barometer, and leads the Institute's research-based collaborations.
 In addition, ETI is guided by a core group of advisors that form our Advisory Board.
 The Advisory Board is comprised of experts from academia, business, policy, media and the NGO sector to shape ETI’s research, programming and editorial agenda.
 Project teams are led by ETI research directors and senior analysts, and include consultants from Edelman’s global network of industry, sector and strategic communications experts.

 Our Advisory Board